cKlee/marcspec-article/article.md

 245$a-c
 ```

-Since subfields are also repeatable, MARCspec uses the same syntax for references to repetitions of subfields like for references to repetitions of repeatable fields.
+Since subfields are also repeatable, MARCspec uses the same syntax for references to positions of repeatable subfields like for references to positions of repeatable fields.
 Thus the MARCspec

 ```
 020$z[2]
 ```

-is a reference to the content of the third repetition of subfield 'z' of field '020'.
+is a reference to the content of the third subfield 'z' of field '020'.

 Like the character spec for fixed fields, references to substrings of data content are also possible.
 E.g. the MARCspec